hansroland/reflex-dom-inbits/tutorial.md

 * Clicking on the button creates or triggers events,
 * The function *count* creates a dynamic value with the total number of these events.
-* The function *display* creates a DOM element with a string representation of this number and displays it as DOM element normally
+* The function *display* creates a DOM element with a string representation of this number and displays it as DOM element.

 **Try it!**